-Porter Fork Trail is a 3.5 mile moderately trafficked point-to-point trail located near Salt Lake City, UT and is rated as moderate.
+Porter Fork Trail is a 3.5 mile moderately trafficked point-to-point trail located near Salt Lake City, Utah and is rated as moderate.
 The trail is primarily used for hiking and cross country skiing and is accessible year-round.

 cross country skiing